About

 Katie (she/her)

-Katie is a communications and social media professional with a passion for sustainability and intersectional feminism.
-Katie is a graduate from the University of Winnipeg Rhetoric and Communications program.
+Katie is a communications and social media professional with a passion for nature and intersectional feminism.
+Katie graduated in 2023 from the University of Winnipeg with a Bachelor of Arts in Rhetoric and Communications, joining the CPAWS team soon after as the Digital Marketing Coordinator.
+Today, Katie manages and creates content for the CPAWS Manitoba social media accounts, and website.

 Read More